 The management application Camunda Cockpit allows transparent insight, whenever needed, into ongoing process instances and their status.
 From the developer’s point of view, Camunda is another framework that can be used in conjunction with the already familiar technologies Java EE (JBoss), CDI and JPA.
 The preferred ways of working – use of the build tool Apache Maven, test-driven development, and automated execution of integration tests with a continuous integration server, are also no problem with Camunda.

-The image shows an overview of the selected architecture: Camunda Platform and self-developed services run in the JBoss Application Server 7 – on a cluster with three nodes.
+The image shows an overview of the selected architecture: Camunda and self-developed services run in the JBoss Application Server 7 – on a cluster with three nodes.
 Tasklist and Cockpit access the process engine via a REST interface.
 New orders are first created via a service call in the database.
 Afterwards, a further service will be used to start the process instance.
 The link to the saved order is thereby made via the ID.«

 “As part of the project more than 30 processes, divided into main and sub-processes, were modeled and implemented.
 Over a project period of almost six months, 20 people were involved including nine developers and three process owners.
 The following image shows an example of the process “mail order”, which in turn calls 10 sub-processes.